Gettysburg College: Brua Hall

+Christ Chapel

+Christ Chapel is the center of Gettysburg College's religious and spiritual life.
+It was dedicated on October 17, 1953 to serve as the new college chapel after the college had outgrown Brua Chapel.
+It was designed by college architect Alfred Hamme and built at a cost of nearly $600,000.
+Each academic year into the mid-1960s, the college held Religious Emphasis Week which drew large crowds to the college chapel.
+In 1970 a group of college students, alumni and four faculty members put on a dramatic production of Andrew Lloyd Webber's Jesus Christ Superstar in Christ Chapel.
+This was achieved by skirting the copyright to the score by calling the performances "rehearsals".
+Each of the two nights of performances was attended by an at capacity audience and ended with a standing ovation.

 Other buildings

 Economics and Africana studies are housed in a former house that was fully renovated in 2013, as well as in rooms in Glatfelter Hall.

 Breidenbaugh Hall and Weidensall Hall are two adjacent buildings that house the English, Asian Studies, Civil War Era Studies, Classics, Education, Globalization Studies, History, Interdisciplinary Studies, Philosophy, and Religion departments.
 Weidensall Hall was originally built as a YMCA building, complete with a swimming pool, but was massively renovated in 1987.
 Both buildings feature a revived colonial design, with large columns supporting spacious porches.

 Technology

 Full network capabilities in all campus buildings and each residence hall room.
 Students have access to more than 1,300 computers and a complex system of workstations and laboratories.
 Wireless connectivity is available across 97% of the campus (the other 3% being the practice fields) and in all of the residence halls.

 The school provides a large network of technological assistance, known as G-Tech, which is student staffed and IT supported.
 It offers free technical services including help with personal computers, removing adware or viruses, connecting to the college network, building computers, accessing school servers, and general troubleshooting assistance.
 The college's network infrastructure has been consistently updated over the past decade to keep up with student demand and modernity.
 In addition, the technology department has deals for students and faculty to receive discounted personal computers and programs.

 The campus welcomed Google in July 2012 to open the 225-acre campus to Google Streetview.
 Prospective students are able to walk through every inch of campus to see the facilities and fields.